Protection and system calls

 Save the

-file into your work directory, open it with your favourite text editor.
+file into your work directory, open it with your favorite text editor.
 Locate where theopen()

 function is used.
 Verify thatopen()

 is a system call.
-Find how many syscalls are used inwriteToFile.c
+Find out how many syscalls are used inll.c

 . - Study this source code in detail, find out its main purpose.
 What errors can be raised during execution?
 Can you explain in which case each of them is raised?